trueinteractions/tint2/README.md

 Create Desktop Javascript Applications.

-Tint is binary compatible with node 10.x and allows you to access and create native OS objects:
+With Tint your options are no longer bound to browsers or emulators, use our SDK to build cross-compatible applications or directly interface with Objective-C frameworks or Windows DLL's to create OS-specific functionality.

 ```javascript
 require('Application');
 Window = require('Window');